When you hear about car customisation, what instantly comes to your mind are those old cars being modified to look good.

 There are many upgradable parts you can ignore, but this is one that you should always consider.

 Switching out your standard wheels for alloy wheels can be another simple car customisation that can really change the look of your car.
-If you already have alloy wheels but they’re looking tatty then you can also have them refurbished here: https://alloywheelrefurbishmentleicester.co.uk.
+If your car currently has alloys and they are looking aged and tatty then you’ll be able to find local garages that can repair and refurbish them.

 You should always select the best possible tyre available for your car.
 It helps improve on a lot of things like your acceleration increase, speed, braking, and handling.